-- 7 Leisure Time-Clothing Option: 2 or 3 piece complete outfit.
-Choose from the following: - Athletic wear such as yoga, cycling, warm-up, bathing suit and cover-up, tennis wear, etc. - Pajamas and robe (must use specialty fabric such as terry cloth, flannel, fleece, nylon tricot) - Raincoat and hat or rain suit

-This class is for youth ages 14-18.
+- 807 Leisure Time-Clothing Option: 2 or 3 piece complete outfit.
+Choose from the following: - Athletic wear such as yoga, cycling, warm-up, bathing suit and cover-up, tennis wear, etc. - Pajamas and robe (must use specialty fabric such as terry cloth, flannel, fleece, nylon tricot) - Raincoat and hat or rain suit This class is for youth ages 14-18.

 Unit: Formal Affair- for youth ages 14-18 with advanced skills.

-(Ask your county 4-H agent for a copy or see publication: https://4-h.ca.uky.edu/sites/4-h.ca.uky.edu/files/senior unit 2 b formal affair 2.pdf https://4-h.ca.uky.edu/sites/4-h.ca.uky.edu/files/upcycle project jr and sr.pdf
+https://4-h.ca.uky.edu/sites/4-h.ca.uky.edu/files/senior\unit\2\b\formal\affair\2.pdf)

-808 Formal Affair: 1 or 2 piece complete outfit, such as a prom dress, bridesmaid dress, or tuxedo.
+Formal Affair\1 or 2 piece complete outfit, such as a prom dress, bridesmaid dress, or tuxedo.
 Fabric choice may be woven, knit or a combination of the two.
 This class is for youth ages 14-18.

-Up Cycle It!-for youth ages 14-18 with advanced sewing skills; See publication:
+Unit: Up Cycle It!-for youth ages 14-18 with advanced sewing skills: